-- has a conviction for an offence which may be considered as anti-social behaviour or a civil order granted by a court under the Crime and Disorder Act 1988 or the Anti-Social behaviour Act 2003: - is subject to criminal legal action or to a court order for behaviour that may be considered as anti social; - has a conviction for a crime that is likely to cause fear, distress and alarm; - is subject to legal action for a crime that is likely to cause fear, distress and alarm; - has been evicted from social housing as a result of anti-social behaviour.
+- has an unspent conviction (see Annex C) for an offence which may be considered as anti-social behaviour or a civil order granted by a court under the Crime and Disorder Act 1988 or the Anti-Social behaviour Act 2003: - is subject to criminal legal action or to a court order for behaviour that may be considered as anti social; - has an unspent conviction for a crime that is likely to cause fear, distress and alarm; - is subject to legal action for a crime that is likely to cause fear, distress and alarm; - has been evicted from social housing as a result of anti-social behaviour.

-The Partnership will consider a fresh application to the Common Housing Register from any applicant refused access to the Common Housing Register on grounds of anti-social behaviour if the person responsible for the ASB/crime has lived in the community for five years with no further convictions of this type.
+The Partnership will consider a fresh application to the Common Housing Register from any applicant refused access to the Common Housing Register on grounds of anti-social behaviour if the person responsible for the ASB/crime has lived in the community for five years with no further convictions of this type, or when their convictions are spent, whichever is the sooner (see Annex C).